MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/portal-hosted.md

 > [!NOTE]
 > - If you can't run the Powershell script because of your execution policy, then you need to [disable or bypass the execution policy](https://docs.microsoft.com/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6).
-> - You should not upload the files manually, as this will result in a non-accessible website.
-Please use the `DeployToDynamics365Instance.ps1` script to bring your customizations in the instance.
+> - We recommend not to upload files manually becuase of the accessibility issues.
+Use the `DeployToDynamics365Instance.ps1` script to bring your customizations automatically in to your instance.

 ## Configuring cross-origin resource sharing (CORS)